-5.1 Members of the Clergy.
-Each congregation shall be in the charge of a member of the clergy, and may be served by and minister through other members of the clergy.

-5.1.1 Members of the Clergy in Charge.
-In the case of a Parish or a Parochial Mission, the member of clergy in charge is a Rector; in the case of a Diocesan Mission or Worshiping Community, it is a Vicar; in the case of an Academic Chaplaincy, it is a Chaplain; in the case of a congregation in leadership transition, it is an Interim Priest; in the case of a congregation in development or redevelopment, it is a Priest-in-Charge; and in the case of a congregation served by a total ministry team, it is the total ministry team, or one or more of its members designated by the total ministry team as "in charge."
+- 5.1 Members of the Clergy.
+Each congregation shall be in the charge of a member of the clergy, and may be served by and minister through other members of the clergy. - Mission, the member of clergy in charge is a Rector; in the case of a Diocesan Mission or Worshiping Community, it is a Vicar; in the case of an Academic Chaplaincy, it is a Chaplain; in the case of a congregation in leadership transition, it is an Interim Priest; in the case of a congregation in development or redevelopment, it is a Priest-in-Charge; and in the case of a congregation served by a total ministry team, it is the total ministry team, or one or more of its members designated by the total ministry team as "in charge."
 Each of such clergy is referred to in these Canons as the "member of the clergy in charge."
 The Bishop shall exercise oversight authority in all congregations without a member of the clergy in charge.